mhyfritz/vector/README.md

 ### `fromAngle(angle: number, length?: number)`

+_(credits: p5.js)_

-Creates a vector from a given angle and length.
+Static class method that creates a vector from a given angle and length.
 If no length is specified, a unit vector (length 1) will be produced.
 Angle has to be specified in _radians_.

-_credits: p5.js_

 ```javascript
 const a = Vector2d.fromAngle(2);